 A little more about me...

-I am a PhD candidate, professor, mentor, facilitator, and freelance writer, editor, and translator living in Denver, Colorado since the summer of 2018.
+I am a PhD candidate, professor, facilitator, and freelance writer, editor, and translator living in Colorado since 2018.

 I was born in Viña del Mar, Chile, and grew up in Miami, Florida.
 I have an MA in Communication Studies - Rhetoric from The Pennsylvania State University (2015), a Bachelor of Science in Communication in Communication Studies and International Studies from the University of Miami (2008), and a Bachelor of Liberal Arts in Religious Studies from UM (2008).